E-Bikes

 You will not be able to drive anywhere in the UK if you have been banned by a UK court for drink driving.

-More information about penalties for drink driving/riding is available on the government and South Yorkshire Police websites.
+More information about penalties for drink driving/riding is available on the HM government and South Yorkshire Police websites.

 For further information about SYSRP and our campaigns and initiatives, or if you have any queries, then contact us using this form or drop an email to enquiries@sysrp.co.uk.